Part 1: Build Scenarios

 Understanding the 3D Graphics window

+You can use the mouse to interact with the 3D Graphics window.
 In addition to tools available in toolbars, the 3D Graphics window has additional mouse controls that manipulate the 3D Graphics window.
 Get familiar with the mouse controls.

-1. Double-click the left mouse button on any spot on the globe to display the latitude and longitude of the selected spot.
+1. Double-click on any spot on the globe to display the latitude and longitude of the selected spot.

 2. Place your cursor on the 3D Graphics window globe.